openhab/openhab-addons/addons/binding/org.openhab.binding.systeminfo/README.md

 The discovery service implementation tries to resolve the computer name.
 If the resolving process fails, the computer name is set to "Unknown".
 In both cases it creates a Discovery Result with thing type  **computer**.

+When [this issue] (https://github.com/eclipse/smarthome/issues/1118)  is resolved it will be possible to implement creation of dynamic channels (e.g. the binding will scan how much storage devices are present and create channel groups for them).
+At the moment this is not supported.
 ## Binding configuration

 No binding configuration required.